emmercm/www/src/blog/_effective-how-to-template.md

 Having a template when writing technical how-to guides can increase clarity and therefore usability.

 In this article I'm defining "technical how-to guides" as a list of repeatable steps an engineer may need to execute during their daily work.
-This
+This is a fairly broad definition on purpose as technical how-to guides can range from engineer onboarding, to permission escalation,

 Some examples of how-to guides me and my team frequently use: